trinsic/oddxt/content/posts/docker-scripts.md

 --mount type=bind,source=/mnt/storj/dbs,destination=/app/dbs \
 --name storagenode storjlabs/storagenode:latest
 ```
-As of 2022, you can run a Storj node on a Raspberry Pi 3B or higher; or an x86 machine.
+As of 2022, you can run a Storj node on ARM devices as low as a Raspberry Pi 3B but it is recommended you use an x86 machine.

 ### Security
 #### Endlessh